fuzonmedia-projects/rest-laravel-jwt/readme.md

 ### 4.react-admin Rest API
 [react-admin rest api](https://github.com/fuzonmedia-projects/react-admin-rest-api "react-admin application's github repo") clone this repo and follow [readme](https://github.com/fuzonmedia-projects/react-admin-rest-api/blob/master/README.md) to run this react app in local.
-You will use this appliaction to make api calls ,fetch display the data on web pages.
+You will use this appliaction to make api calls ,fetch and display the data on web pages.
 You will able to edit and delete the data also requesting to the api.